Best landlord insurance

 Geico: Best for accessibility

-How to get the best landlord insurance for you
+How to find the best cheap landlord insurance

 Frequently asked questions

 If your property has a mortgage, you will likely have to carry landlord insurance on your tenant-occupied home.
-If your property is paid off, landlord insurance is worth considering in the event your home experiences severe damage or is destroyed by a covered claim.
+Although landlord insurance is not required by law, it may offer financial protection if your home experiences severe damage from a covered peril.